What to Look for When Inspecting Your Bearings

 3. Inspect the grease and look for any contamination in the bearing.

-• Burnt Grease: Continuous electrical arcing in the motor bearings rapidly deteriorates the lubricating capability of the grease.
-This arcing causes bearing race damage.
-Arcing heats the oil component of the grease beyond its temperature capacity.
+- Burnt Grease: Electrical arcing in the motor bearings causes chemical degradation which deteriorates the lubricating capability of the grease.

 New bearing grease is available in many colors.
 The blue grease is Polyrex EM, commonly found in electric motor bearings.